NATIVE PLANT NURSERY

 Each fall we hold a plant sale where we sell a variety of local and non-local California native plants.

-If you would like to be added to the plant sale email list:
+If you would like to be added to the plant sale email list, please sign up below.

 Friends of Sausal Creek's Guide to Gardening with Native Plants